danafaye/WindowsAPIAbuseAtlas/ADVAPI32/RegSetValueEx/README.md

 - SharpPersist
 - PowerSploit

 > 📌 Note: This API is used *everywhere*.
 Context is everything.
-Not every `RegSetValueEx` is malicious—but some are incredibly telling.
+Not every `RegSetValueEx` is malicious, but some are incredibly telling.

 ## 🧵 `RegSetValueEx` and Friends

 While `RegCreateKeyEx` is the go-to API for creating registry keys, it’s definitely not the only game in town.
-There are a handful of very similar functions—like `RegCreateKey`, `RegCreateKeyW`, and `RegCreateKeyExW`—that offer nearly the same capabilities but differ slightly in Unicode support or parameters.
+There are a handful of very similar functions, like `RegCreateKey`, `RegCreateKeyW`, and `RegCreateKeyExW`, that offer nearly the same capabilities but differ slightly in Unicode support or parameters.
 Beneath all these Win32 APIs lie Native API functions like `NtCreateKey` and `ZwCreateKey` that provide the same core functionality at a lower level.
 Malware sometimes calls these directly to bypass user-mode hooks and evade detection.
 Knowing this family of related functions is crucial because attackers swap between them depending on environment or technique, making registry abuse a moving target for defenders.

 ## 📚 Resources
 - [Microsoft Docs – RegSetValueExW](https://learn.microsoft.com/en-us/windows/win32/api/winreg/nf-winreg-regsetvalueexw)